 Address: ul.
 Hemus 16, Nesebar | Hours: 8am-5pm | Admission: free

-Initially, I walked part of the promenade and didn’t find anything interesting – everything close to the promenade are newly constructed.
-Like the playground and gym area.
-So I made my way back to the inside of the fortress walls and walk on ul.
+Initially, I walked part of the promenade and didn’t find anything interesting – everything close to the promenade was newly constructed, like the playground and gym area.
+So I returned to the inside of the fortress walls and walked on ul.
 Krajbrezhna.

 Along the way, you can see the Old Windmill.
-This one is different from the one earlier as this is cylindrical and is made with stone.
+This one differs from the one earlier as this is cylindrical and made of stone.
 You can see the windmill from the promenade or the road within the fortress.

 13. See Bulgarian Revival houses around Old Town Nessebar

-Similar to Sozopol, another seaside town long the Bulgarian Black Sea Coast, Nessebar also has many residential houses from the 19th century that were built in the Bulgarian Revival architectural-style.
+Like Sozopol, another seaside town along the Bulgarian Black Sea Coast, Nessebar also has many residential houses from the 19th century that were built in the Bulgarian Revival architectural style.